hackforla/internship/.github/ISSUE_TEMPLATE/create-a-template-issue.md

 - Customize the issue settings (located in right sidebar)
     - [ ] Under Labels, add labels for any labels identified as missing
     - [ ] Remove the corresponding missing labels
-    - [ ] Under Projects, choose gear, choose "Repository," and choose TWE Project Management.
+    - [ ] Under Projects, choose gear, choose "Repository," and choose TWE: Project Board.
     - [ ] Add the milestone: [Replace MILESTONE]
     - [ ] Add a feature label specific to what the template is related to, if available.
 If not clear what you should use, ask product.
 - Customize dependencies